Ross Perot – Short Biography

 Ross Perot is perhaps best known for running as an independent candidate in the US presidential elections in 1992 and 1996.

 These, however, are just a couple of many illustrious ventures Perot has taken part in.
-He is in fact a billionaire Texan who made his fortune in the information technology business.
-He is one of the richest people in America with some $4.3 billion to his name.
+He is in fact a billionaire, from Texas who made his fortune in the information technology business.

 Ross Perot – Major Player Since the Beginning